steveseguin/electroncapture/README.md

 #### global hotkeys

 Global Hotkeys, such as CTRL+M, are supported.
 CTRL+M will mute the mic, in the most recently opened window.
 You can assign a custom global hot-key in VDO.Ninja, and it will be respected by Electron Capture.
 (VDO.Ninja Settings -> User -> Global Hotkey)

+When several windows share a global shortcut, the most recently registered window receives it; closing that window returns the shortcut to the previous open window.
+Custom push-to-talk shortcuts respect Ctrl, Alt, Shift, and Meta modifiers.
+Alt+Enter applies to the focused capture window.

 Youtube has a built-in automatic ad-skipper added, and for both Youtube, Twitch, and more, when watching a video, you can full-window the video, allowing for clean video capture.
 This option is available via the context menu of Electron Capture; just right-click somewhere on the page that is empty and select Clean Video Output.